lightning/bolts/02-peer-protocol.md

-The sender MUST set `signature` to the Bitcoin signature of the close transaction with the node responsible for paying the bitcoin fee paying `fee_satoshis`, without populating any output which is below its own `dust_limit_satoshis`.
-The sender MAY also eliminate its own output from the mutual close transaction.
+The sender MUST set `signature` to the Bitcoin signature of the close transaction with the node responsible for paying the bitcoin fee paying `fee_satoshis`, then removing any output which is below its own `dust_limit_satoshis`.
+The sender MAY then also eliminate its own output from the mutual close transaction.

 The receiver MUST check `signature` is valid for either the close